• Equity Vault Auctions

 7. Sale Agreement & Earnest Money

 7.1 Execution Deadline.
-Winning bidder must execute the Seller-approved Sale Agreement by 5:00 p.m. on the second (2nd) business day following notice of selection, unless otherwise stated in writing by seller.
-“Business Day” means any day other than Saturday, Sunday, or legal holiday observed in Oregon.
+Winning bidder must execute the seller-approved Real Estate Sale Agreement by 5:00 p.m. on the second business day following notice of selection unless otherwise stated in writing by the seller.

 7.2 Earnest Money.
-Earnest money is paid directly to escrow pursuant to the Sale Agreement.
-The buyer premium is not earnest money and is not credited toward earnest money.
+Earnest money is paid directly to escrow pursuant to the Real Estate Sale Agreement.
+The Buyer Premium is not earnest money and is not credited toward earnest money.

-7.3 Brokerage; Sale Agreement Preparation and Execution.
-If represented, Bidder authorizes Bidder’s broker and the listing broker to coordinate preparation and execution of the Sale Agreement.
-If not represented, the listing broker—acting solely on behalf of the seller—will prepare the Sale Agreement.
-No agency, fiduciary, or contractual relationship is created between the listing broker and Bidder.
-Failure to timely execute the Sale Agreement, or any attempt to modify its terms, constitutes a default under these Terms.
+7.3 Brokerage; Sale Agreement Preparation.
+If represented, Bidder authorizes Bidder’s broker and the listing broker to coordinate preparation and execution of the Real Estate Sale Agreement.
+If not represented, the listing broker—acting solely on behalf of the seller—will prepare the agreement.
+Bidder understands that the listing broker may recieve additional compensation from the seller for services provided to an unrepresented buyer.
+No agency or fiduciary relationship is created between the listing broker and Bidder.

 8. Property Condition, Disclosures & Waivers